kymotsujason/Paperback2Aidoku/README.md

 # Paperback2Aidoku

 This project converts the Paperback backup archive format (.pas4) to a Aidoku backup compatible JSON.
+Everything is done in memory and on the client side for privacy and security (probably).
 Tested with a 4k+ manga library using MangaDex, MangaSee, MangaNato, and Toonily.
 Note: Toonily will need to be migrated after the restore or converted with another tool I made found here: [ToonilyID2Title](https://github.com/kymotsujason/ToonilyID2Title).

 ## Getting Started